Atazanavir / cobicistat Side Effects

 For the Consumer

 Applies to atazanavir / cobicistat: oral tablet, tablet oral

-You should check with your doctor immediately if any of these side effects occur when taking atazanavir / cobicistat:More common:
+Check with your doctor immediately if any of the following side effects occur while taking atazanavir / cobicistat:More common

 - Abdominal or stomach pain